netxms/netxms-doc/admin/appendix.rst

       result of previous request if it is newer than given interval.
     - 900
     - No
+  * - Topology.AdHocRequest.IncludePhysicalLinks
+    - If set to true, physical links will be added to ad-hoc L2 maps.
+    - false
+    - No
   * - Topology.DefaultDiscoveryRadius
     - Default number of hops from seed node to be added to topology map.
     - 5